 \section{Bounding Small Eigenvalues from Below}

-Recall our goal is to understand the relationships between the eigenvalues of the manifold $M$ and eigenvalues of the core $\widetilde{M}$.
-Compared to the core, its complement has concrete and simpler geometry for computations, which is not too different from warped products.
-It consists of Margulis tubes, finite volume cusp and neighborhoods of geometrically finite ends with infinite volume.
-Works about functional inequalities on the tubes and cusps have been done by Dodziuk and Randol in \cite{dodziuk1986lower}.
-Then we use the inequalities to establish the relationship between eigenvalues of the manifold and those of the core.
-We start by considering components of geometrically finite ends.
-In general, the metric on the end, which is exponentially expanding, is only quasi-isometric to $\cosh^2 t ds^2_{\partial C_1(M)} + dt^2$ where $ds^2_{\partial C_1(M)}$ is a hyperbolic metric on the boundary of $1$-neighborhood of the convex core (see \cite{canary1993ends} and \cite{lott1997l2}).
-The eigenvalues under quasi-isometry has certain stability behavior, but depends on the constant of the quasi-isometry (see comments under Lemma 2.2 of \cite{colbois2003extremal}). \bigbreak
+Recall that our goal is to understand the relationships between the eigenvalues of the manifold $M$ and eigenvalues of the core $\widetilde{M}$.
+Although the core is compact, topologically it is as complicated as $M$, making explicit computations on the core difficult.
+On the contrary, its complement has concrete and simpler geometry, each component of which is essentially a warped product.
+It consists of Margulis tubes, finite-volume cusps, and neighborhoods of geometrically finite ends of infinite volume.
+Each type of component gives rise to a functional inequality.
+We start by considering the components of ends.
+In general, the metric on an end, which is exponentially expanding, is quasi-isometric to $\cosh^2 t ds^2_{\partial C_1(M)} + dt^2$, where $ds^2_{\partial C_1(M)}$ is a metric on the boundary of $1$-neighborhood of the convex core (see \cite{canary1993ends} and \cite{lott1997l2}).
+The eigenvalues under quasi-isometry have certain stability behavior, which depends on the constant of the quasi-isometry (see comments under [\citenum{colbois2003extremal}, Lemma 2.2]).

-\begin{lemma} Let $\overline{C_{r}(M)}$ denote the closure of the $r$-neighborhood of the convex core, T a component of $M-\overline{C_{r}(M)}$, that is a neighborhood of a geometrically finite end with infinite volume.
+\begin{lemma} Let $\overline{C_{r}(M)}$ denote the closure of the $r$-neighborhood of the convex core, $T$ denote a component of $M-\overline{C_{r}(M)}$, which is a neighborhood of an end.
 Let $f$ be a smooth function with compact support on T. Then \end{lemma}